WDGPH/workflow-WTISEN/README.md

 # WTISEN Data Pipeline

 ## Introduction
 These containers are used as part of a data pipeline to automatically retrieve and process data from Public Health Ontario's (PHO) Water Testing Information System Electronic Notification (WTISEN).
-Data can be retrieved for up to 3 years at a time.
+Containerization of these data pipeline components offers environment isolation and reproducibility.
+Below follows a description and basic usage of each container.

+Container images are built by Github actions, and pushed to Github's container registry.
+You can find up-to-date built images [here](https://github.com/orgs/WDGPH/packages?repo_name=workflow-WTISEN).

 ## Retrieval Container
 This container utilizes [Selenium](https://www.selenium.dev/) to automate browser authentication through PHO's login portal to WTISEN.
-Once authenticated, the browser session is passed to Python's [Request](https://requests.readthedocs.io/en/latest/) library to download a report with the parameters specified to the container.
+Once authenticated, the browser session is passed to Python's [Requests](https://requests.readthedocs.io/en/latest/) library to download a report with the parameters specified to the container.
 The retrieved file is in CSV format.
+Data can be retrieved for up to 3 years at a time.

 To use, `WTISEN_USER` and `WTISEN_PASSWORD` environment variables must be set for the container (login email and password to WTISEN respectively).
 It is strongly suggested that secure key vault is utilized for this process and that credentials are rotated frequently.
 Additionally, the following arguments are required: